-Computing at North Denes Primary Schools aims to develop ‘thinkers of the future’ through a relevant and engaging education in computing.
+Computing at North Denes Primary School aims to develop ‘thinkers of the future’ through a relevant and engaging education in computing.
 We intend to equip children to use computational thinking that allows them to become active participants in the digital world.
-We want pupils to understand the advantages and disadvantages associated with online experiences and to become respectful and responsible users of technology and to be aware of how to stay safe online.
-Therefore model and educate our pupils how to use technology positively and safely.
+We want pupils to understand the advantages and disadvantages associated with online experiences and to become respectful and responsible users of technology with an acute awareness of how to stay safe online.
+We educate our pupils in how to use technology positively and safely.
 Our aim is to provide a computing curriculum that is designed to deliver broad and deep knowledge alongside the opportunity to apply and develop what they have learnt to the wider curriculum.

 At North Denes Primary School, the computing curriculum is regularly assessed to ensure best practice.
 Computing is assessed in many ways, such as: